Cicatricial Alopecia

 Cicatricial alopecia is a form of hair loss in which your hair follicles are targeted by a destructive inflammatory process or an autoimmune disorder, leading to hair loss and follicle scarring.
 Also referred to as scarring alopecia, it’s a form of permanent hair loss because scarred hair follicles can’t regrow once they’re destroyed.
 Since hair loss is emotionally disconcerting, this form of alopecia can be especially upsetting because it’s permanent.
 It’s less common than nonscarring alopecia.

-If you’re seeking scarring alopecia treatment in New York City, rely on the expertise of a top doctor at Linkov Hair Surgery.
+If you’re seeking scarring alopecia treatment in New York City, rely on the expertise of a top hair transplant doctor at Linkov Hair Surgery.
 You’ll find hair loss treatments at the best price, whether you need scarring alopecia treatment, non-scarring alopecia treatment or treatment for another type of hair loss, such as:

 What Are the Symptoms of Cicatricial Alopecia?